 - sponsors patient educational forums about WM that feature prominent physicians and researchers

-- publishes booklets on WM and its treatment
+- publishes booklets and fact sheets on WM and its treatment

 - supports research aimed at improving treatments and ultimately, finding a cure for WM